Large Language Model Guided Incentive Aware Reward Design for Cooperative Multi-Agent Reinforcement Learning: Method

 \subsection{Incentive Diagnostics Used for Feedback}

-The candidate program can assign different shaping signals to different agents, even when the task objective is shared.
-For interpretability, the shaping component is analyzed separately from the sparse reward.
-Using the agent-specific shaping signal $r^{(p)}_{t,i}$, the discounted shaping return for agent $i$ on a rollout is defined as: \\
+The reward candidate program may assign different shaping signals between agents, even when the task objective is shared.
+For analysis and interpretability, the shaping component is analyzed separately from the sparse reward.
+Given the agent-specific shaping signal $r^{(p)}_{t,i}$, the discounted shaping return for agent $i$ on a rollout is defined as: \\

 \\ These returns are computed on the shaping component only and therefore can be asymmetric even when the environment reward is a shared team reward.